decentralized-identity/did-resolver/README.md

 ### Using legacy DID Method resolvers

-DID Method resolvers created before version `3.0.0` of this library can be passed as legacy resolvers.
+DID Method resolvers created before version `3.0.0` of this library can be used as legacy resolvers.

 ```js
 import { Resolver } from 'did-resolver'